 At some times the patient may not be able to make any sound at all; at other times the voice is quivery, strained, hoarse or jerky.

 These conditions are not caused by any neurological disorder but their symptoms resemble those of a movement disorder.

 Common Movement Disorders

 Restless leg syndrome is characterized by sensations such as creeping, tingling or feeling of bugs over the legs (or sometimes the arms) especially at bedtime or when at rest.
 The feeling is relieved temporarily by movement of the limbs.

 Other problems include disrupted sleep, insomnia and daytime fatigue.

+Sometimes the patient may just “freeze” during a movement.
 There may be micrographia or progressive shortening of the letters written by the patient.